ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 - `M` stands for **MySQL** database
 - `P` stands for **PHP** scripting language.

+Here is a brief description of each component:

 **Linux** is an operating system that manages the underlying hardware on your PC.
-It is an open-source software that is used worldwide.
+It is an open-source software that is used worldwide and there are many distributions of it (e.g. Ubuntu, CentOS, etc).
 It is flexible and easy to configure.

-**Nginx** is ...
+**Nginx** is an HTTP proxy application that can deliver high performance by handling an increased load of HTTP requests (especially compared to Apache).

-**MySQL** is ...
+**MySQL** is an open-source relational database management system.

-**PHP** is ...
+**PHP** is a scripting language on the server-side used for the creation of static or dynamic web sites or Web applications.

-Let's get started!
+Now that you know what we're using, let's get started!

 # Linux
 ## Setting up your virtual environment on AWS

 In order to complete this project, it is necessary to set up a virtual environment using AWS.
 In case you are not familiar with AWS, don't worry!
-It is user-friendly.
-I will guide you along the way!
+It is user-friendly and I will guide you along the way!

 Amazon Web Services (AWS) is the leading Cloud Service Provider in the world.
 AWS offers a wide variety of databases and services for different types of applications.
 This allows users to choose the right tool for the job while receiving the best cost and performance.